 - You have reliable compensation data for your role, level, and market (from sources like Levels.fyi, Glassdoor, PayScale, or your own competing offers)

-- You are confident that your target is within the company's range
+- You are confident your target is within the company's pay band

 - The recruiter is pressing you for a number early in the process